 Ron Galella set all annoying paparazzi approaches to get pictures of celebrities.
 Jacqueline Kennedy Onassis was his real obsession – he followed her almost everywhere.
 He was suited several times for crossing the restraining order of 50 yards to keep away from the ex-First Lady.

-Mrs. Onassis was not the only one who suffered from being interrupted by Galella, and some of them, like Marlon Brando, was so irritated by the photographer that the physically assaulted him.
+Mrs. Onassis was not the only one who suffered from being interrupted by Galella.
+Like Marlon Brando, some of them were so irritated by the photographer that the physically assaulted him.
 He was beaten by Richard Burton’s, Elvis Presley’s, and Brigitte Bardot’s security guards.

 Often Galella tried to go for the court to claim the compensation for traumas.